counterfactual/monorepo/criteria.md

 ## Criteria

-This is a list of criteria for proposed protocols, i.e., predicates that a protocol either satisfies or does not.
+This is a list of criteria for proposed protocol designs, i.e., predicates that a protocol design either satisfies or does not.

 ### One round trip communication